 You are here

 We have a long tradition of active student organizations.
 From Friday night Good Times to professional networking events, student organizations are central to the SALA community.
-Today, we have groups that represent the architecture, landscape architecture, and environmental design programs, as well as groups representing interests than span across programs.
+Today, we have groups that represent the architecture, landscape architecture, and undergraduate design programs, as well as groups representing interests than span across programs.

 Representatives from these groups, as well as from our post-professional programs, meet monthly as part of the student executive committee.
 Elections are held each year for a number of positions within each organization.